 percentage=partwhole×100\text{percentage} = \frac{\text{part}}{\text{whole}} \times 100 amount=percent100×whole\text{amount} = \frac{\text{percent}}{100} \times \text{whole}

-A percentage is a ratio written on a scale of 100100.
-So 75%75\% means 7575 out of 100100, or an equivalent fraction such as 34\frac{3}{4}.
+A percentage is just a ratio on a scale of 100100: 75%75\% means 7575 out of 100100, or an equivalent fraction such as 34\tfrac{3}{4}.
+That shared scale is why percentages make grades, discounts, and survey results comparable.

-Suppose a student gets 1818 questions correct out of 2424.
-The part is 1818, and the whole is 2424.
+A student gets 1818 correct out of 2424.
+The part is 1818, the whole is 2424:

 1824×100%\frac{18}{24} \times 100\%